📊 DOMO Key Takeaways

 Key Metrics to Watch

-- Path to operating profitability and operating margin expansion
+- Path to operating profitability - monitor quarterly operating margin trajectory toward break-even

 - Revenue growth reacceleration and billings quality